 It is understood that genuine academic and personal achievements presuppose academic and personal integrity.
-No matter the pressure felt to achieve, the appearance of academic and personal achievements without their realities, is a betrayal to the self and others; it is a blow to one's integrity.
-Major violations of the Code of Honor include, but are not limited to, cheating, plagiarizing, stealing, bullying, harassment, behavior that is inconsistent with our Statement on Diversity (pg.
-10), and being disrespectful to others or their property.
+No matter the pressure felt to achieve, the appearance of academic and personal achievements without their realities, is a betrayal to the self and others.
+Major violations of the Code of Honor include, but are not limited to, cheating, plagiarizing, stealing, bullying, harassment, and being disrespectful to others or their property.
 The truth must not be misrepresented in order to obtain special privilege or consideration.
 In that light, students pledge to uphold - and are held accountable to - the following Academy at the Lakes Code of Honor: